yff-001/nn-truck/README.md

 A camera module V2 is connected to a Raspberry Pi 3B.
 Both are mounted on the vehicle.
 Raspberry Pi streams captured images to PC over WiFi.
 Images are parsed by OpenCV and saved as numpy array.

-A neural network takes the numpy array and forward/reverse/left/right from human driver as inputs, and outputs 3 command.
+A neural network takes the numpy array and forward/reverse/left/right from human driver as inputs, and outputs 3 commands.
 The neural network is trained on PC and inference is alos carried out on PC.

 These pieces of code are run on: